 Federal Direct Parent Loans for Undergraduate Students (PLUS) - A federal credit-based, fixed-interest loan, not based on need, available to parents of undergraduate students.
+Interest rates will be determined each June for new loans for the upcoming award year, which runs from July 1 to June 30 (8.49% for 2025 - 2026).
 Borrowers must be the biological or adoptive parent (or, in some cases, the stepparent) of a dependent undergraduate student, and must pass a credit check with the U.S. Department of Education.
 The Department will check to see if the borrower has an adverse credit history, however, debt-to-income ratio, credit score, employment status, and lack of credit is not taken into account during this credit check.
 Interest rates are determined annually by Congress and are fixed throughout the life of the loan.
 There is an origination, or processing, fee applied to each disbursement of the loan.